 Is Thought Stopping Effective?

-Most research into the effectiveness of thought stopping has found that it’s ineffective or even harmful.1 More often than not, it doesn’t provide relief from uncomfortable or unwanted thoughts; instead, it sabotages the person’s effort to deal with thoughts and experiences.3 Thought suppression can actually cause a specific thought to grow stronger and more persistent.
+Research suggests that thought stopping is ineffective or even harmful.1 These techniques do not relieve uncomfortable or unwanted thoughts but often sabotage efforts to deal with thoughts and experiences.3 Thought suppression can cause a specific thought to grow stronger and more persistent.

 Thought suppression, in addition to being futile, can be damaging.
-The return of unwanted thoughts and resulting frustration can reinforce the notion that the thought is terrible, often causing people to believe that it’s harmful or that they’re incapable of handling it.
-According to a Yale University study, these reactions can increase anxiety and depression.6 It’s also harmful for people with obsessive-compulsive disorder (OCD).
-Thought stopping has been found to intensify obsessive thoughts, and it is a behavior that easily becomes a compulsion.2
+The return of unwanted thoughts and resulting frustration can cause people to believe they cannot handle or overcome such thoughts.
+One study found thought stopping can increase anxiety symptoms, depression, and obsessive-compulsive disorder (OCD).6 Thought stopping actually intensifies obsessive thoughts, often becoming a compulsion.2

-Additionally across studies, participants experienced different degrees of success with thought stopping.
-In other words, not everyone experienced an intense or bothersome rebound effect, thus leading researchers to conclude that thought stopping should be an individualized approach.7 A series of studies by psychologists Jens Foerster and Nira Liberman revealed that if people first understood thought stopping as a difficult process that can cause rebounding, the process was more successful.5
+Thought stopping may be helpful in the absence of mental health disorders or when the thoughts do not severely disrupt life.
+Additionally, participants in various studies experienced different degrees of success with thought stopping.
+In other words, not everyone experienced an intense or bothersome rebound effect, leading researchers to conclude thought stopping should be an individualized approach.7 Further research revealed that thought stopping was more successful when people first understood the process can cause rebounding.5

 BetterHelp – Best Overall

-While actively trying to stop, suppress, or block thoughts from happening typically doesn’t work, there are therapeutic approaches and techniques designed to help people deal with overthinking and rumination, including distraction techniques, meditation, mindfulness, and acceptance.4
+Thought stopping and trying to suppress or block thoughts from happening typically doesn’t work.
+However, other therapeutic approaches and techniques can help people deal with overthinking and rumination, including distraction techniques, meditation, mindfulness, and acceptance.4

 Here are eight techniques to try instead of thought stopping: